-The majority 54% of the 11 ESAs examined in this project were Sand Ridge ESAs, 36.36% were Complex ESAs, and 9.1% were Riparian ESAs.
-ESAs comprise 7,742 acres or 45.8% of PSF.
+The majority of the 11 ESAs examined in this project are Complex ESAs (87.1%), 2.6% were Riparian ESAs, and 2.3% were Sand Ridge ESAs.
+ESAs comprise 7,363 acres or 45.8% of PSF.

-ESA Zones 1 and 2 totaled 7,505 acres or 44.4% of PSF.
-The number of acreage in Zone 1 and 2 on PSF may seem high at first glance, but upon close examination of this acreage the vast majority is located along the Pocomoke River (6,019 acres or 80%).
+ESA Zones 1 and 2 totaled 6,877 acres or 37.8% of PSF.
+The amount of acreage in Zone 1 and 2 on PSF may seem high at first glance, but upon close examination of this acreage the vast majority is located along the Pocomoke River (6,019 acres or 80%).
 These areas include NHAs, the Critical Area (CA), and Wildlands that are inoperable for forestry activities.
 It is expected that the areas of ESA Zone 1 found in the Pocomoke River Macrosite are inoperable.
 The remaining Zone 1 ESA outside of the Pocomoke River Macrosite (and some small areas of loblolly plantation within) may be operable in some fashion and are included in the total acreage for limited forestry activity.
 This acreage equals 604.4 acres or 3.8% of the forest.

-ESA Zone 3, which is available for sustainable forest management, totaled 236.87 acres or 1.4% of PSF.
-This Zone was subdivided into pulpwood management areas and saw timber management areas for the Chesapeake Forest management exercise, but for this exercise there is no Zone 3 pulpwood management zone.
+ESA Zone 3, which is available for sustainable forest management, totals 474 acres or 2.6% of PSF.
+This Zone was subdivided into pulpwood management areas and saw timber management areas.

-The area within the entire PSF that is available for limited forest management (ESA Zones 1 & 2 plus 300' expanded buffer) is 1,415.3 acres the remaining ESA acreage (located with the Pocomoke River Marcosite ESA) is inoperable for Forestry activities and consists of 5889.24 acres.
+The area within the entire PSF that is available for limited forest management (ESA Zones 1 & 2) is 6,877 acres.
+The remaining ESA acreage (located with the Pocomoke River Marcosite ESA) is inoperable for Forestry activities and consists of 5,889 acres.

-On Pocomoke State Forest, areas that are available for sustainable forestry, though with varying management prescriptions, include the following: ESA Zone 3 (236.9 acres or 1.4% of PSF), Wetlands of Special State Concern (24.9 acres or 0.1%), G3 Sand Ridge Community (295.5 acres or 1.7%, Core FIDS management (1123.7 acres or 6.6%), and DFS management (6,706.6 acres or 39.6%).
-Thus, a total of 8,387.6 acres or 49.6% of PSF is available for sustainable forestry.
+On Pocomoke State Forest, areas that are available for sustainable forestry, though with varying management prescriptions, include the following: ESA Zone 3 (474 acres or 2.6% of PSF), ESA Zone 1 Sand Ridge Community (13 acres or 0.1%, Core FIDS management (87.9 acres or 0.5%), and DFS management (10,079 acres or 55.4%).
+Thus, a total of 10,941 acres or 60.1% of PSF is available for sustainable forestry.

 These results should allow DNR Forest Service to successfully model the economic sustainability of the PSF.
-Following the management zones and prescriptions described here and in the PSF Sustainable Plan (MDNR 2010) should also result in the ecologic sustainability of the PSF project.
+Following the management zones and prescriptions described here and in the PSF Sustainable Plan (MDNR 2010) should also result in the ecological sustainability of the PSF project.
 Implementation of the management prescriptions for each Zone and ESA categories will require close coordination between Wildlife and Heritage and Forestry.
 Wildlife and Heritage will still need to produce restoration and management plans for Zone 1 within most ESAs, however all the acreage within ESAs except for some of Zone 1 now has management prescriptions.
 The Forest Service will follow the prescriptions for Zones 2 and 3 (and Zone 1 where appropriate) when formulating Annual Work Plans (AWPs) for areas within ESAs.
 Management prescriptions for Core FIDS management areas, DFS management areas, and expanded stream buffers will follow those within the Sustainable Management Plan.
 The AWP review process will allow Wildlife and Heritage as well as the entire PSF Interdisciplinary Team the opportunity to refine proposed forest management activities to fulfill these prescriptions.